Language of instruction

 To enable the most coherent, updated and professionally relevant study programme, the curation of the programme follows a dynamic timeline which stretches from planning courses and inviting artists a year and a half ahead to the ones that enter the programme closely before the upcoming block or semester.
 Teachers and artists professional practice plays significant role when it comes to their availability to teach.
 The programme is built in a delicate interplay between these timelines, the dramaturgical coherency of the programme and needed space for changes and renewal in the curriculum.

-The general blocks division (and the academic year start and end) is set by the Academy of Theatre and Dance management and is available online on My AHK page.
+The general blocks division (and the academic year start and end) is set by the Academy of Theatre and dance management and is available online on My AHK page.
 The SNDO programme content is communicated to students two-three times per year and every time minimum four weeks prior to the start of the upcoming block (except in the first year whereby the program is sent at the beginning of the school year).
 The courses schedule of all study years are sent per email to all students.
 This is often preceded or followed by verbal guidance through the programme in a group setting between the artistic director and the students.
-The individual descriptions of regular courses are available following this link: www.studiegids-dans.ahk.nl/en/2019-2020/study-programmes/sndo-school-for-new-dance-development/ (note: you need to be logged into the ahk account to be able to access these pages).

-Besides structurally receiving the information from the institution, students are expected to show curiosity and conduct independent research and information search about the teachers and guest artists work.
-Internet is rich in information and ATD library provides great professional insights through magazines, books and videos, but also through access to SNDO alumni work and final paper (BA thesis).
+Besides structural dissemination of the courses information students are expected to show curiosity and conduct independent research and information search about the teachers and guest artists work.
+Internet is rich in information and ATD library also provides great professional insights through magazines, books and videos, but also through access to SNDO alumni work and final paper (BA thesis).

 Academy of Theatre and Dance has put three of its studios at availability of SNDO programme.
 This follows the general distribution of 3 studios per dance BA.
 SNDO’s studios are 602, 609 and 809.
 602 is a large multifunctional space, it has mirrors, artificial and daylight, black and white curtains, dance floor and light grid.
 It is used for classes, rehearsals and performance programmes.
 609 is a smaller studio.
 It contains light grid, wooden floor and no windows.
 It is used for classes, rehearsals and performances.
 809 is a big daylight studio on the rooftop of the Academy.
 It has a wooden floor and no possibility to be darkened.
 Besides classes and performances, which work with daylight, 809 is at times used for different gatherings and celebrations at the Academy.